dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 ### Values

-We use the `it` identifier in order the refer the last response:
+The identifier `it` refers to the last response:

 ```sml
 seconds * minutes * hours;